viamrobotics/docs/docs/architecture/_index.md

 {{<imgproc src="/architecture/data-flow.svg" resize="x1100" declaredimensions=true alt="Data flowing from local disk to cloud to the Viam app, SDKs, and MQL and SQL queries." >}}
 <br>

-Data is captured and synced to the Viam cloud as follows:
+Data is captured and synced to the Viam Cloud as follows:

 1. Data collected by your resources, such as sensors and cameras, is first stored locally in a specified directory (defaults to <file>~/.viam/capture</file>).
    You control what data to capture, how often to capture it, and where to store it using the configuration in the Viam app.